WMB2-29012024/AJAY_RAJPUT_B2/README.md

 ## Branch Name: B2_W10_D5

-**Question:** Make a API call using fetch method that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously using async/await and logs the retrieved data to the console.
+**Question:1** Make a API call using fetch method that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously using async/await and logs the retrieved data to the console.

 _Task breakdown:_